dot-legal/reference/demo-library/provisions/general/entire-agreement.md

 This document contains the entire agreement between all parties.
-This document supersedes all other prior agreements and understandings, oral, written or otherwise with respsect to the subject matter of the document.
+This document supersedes all other prior agreements and understandings, oral, written or otherwise with respect to the subject matter of the document.